mvhirsch/api-docs/03-tables/14-update-preferences.md

 columns_visible  | List of visible columns, separated by commas. sort             | Result will be sorted by this column sort_order       | Sort Order.
-(ASC=Ascending or DESC=Descending) active           | List of status values. separated by comma.
+(ASC=Ascending or DESC=Descending) status           | List of status values. separated by comma.

 ## Example Request